aashay/Resume/resume.md

 Quality Engineer on Force.com API, formerly on Salesforce Knowledge

-* Responsible for maintaining test automation suites and QA processes on features such as REST API, Apex REST, Streaming API (CometD), and SOAP APIs
+* Responsible for maintaining test automation suites and QA processes on features such as REST API, Apex, Streaming API (CometD), and SOAP APIs
 * Helped design and implement Knowledge 1.0 automated test suites
 * Mentor new hires and participate in technical job interviews for new candidates
 * Empowered teammates as Scrum Master on Knowledge through the use of in-house agile project management process